davidbannon/libqt5pas/README.md

 --------

-The current release available here is 1.2.10 (Feb 2022) and that replaces the previous release, here, of 1.2.9.
+The current release available here is 1.2.13 (June 2023) and that replaces the previous release, here, of 1.2.12.